VictorDavidescu/CloudComputingAssignment/README.md

 SID: 1705734

-# Version 1 (Local) - SparkAdvancedWordCount-LOCAL.py
+# Version 1 (Virtual Machine) - SparkAdvancedWordCount-VM.py

   Description: This version was created to test the functionality on a local machine or on a VM with Spark installed on it.